xerosanyam/remfo/essays/why-ugly.md

 Its like we are designing the engine.. once it is fine-tuned, then we will work on look and feel.

-also, did you notice that app works without JS?
+also, did you notice that app works without JS on frontend?